streamnative/tgip/.github/ISSUE_TEMPLATE/episode.md

 - [ ] Instructor: ()

+- [ ] Designer: ()

 ## Before an episode

-- [ ] () Pick a topic from the [episode idea backlog](https://github.com/streamnative/tgip/issues?q=is%3Aopen+is%3Aissue+label%3Aepisode-ideal).
+- [ ] [Instructor] Pick a topic from the [episode idea backlog](https://github.com/streamnative/tgip/issues?q=is%3Aopen+is%3Aissue+label%3Aepisode-ideal).

-- [ ] () Create a folder for the episode in the [episode folder](https://github.com/streamnative/tgip/tree/master/episodes) and name it in numeric order.
+- [ ] [Instructor] Create a folder for the episode in the [episode folder](https://github.com/streamnative/tgip/tree/master/episodes) and name it in numeric order.

     **Example**

     001, 002, 003

-- [ ] () Create an image for the episode and upload it to [image folder](https://github.com/streamnative/tgip/tree/master/image).
+- [ ] [Designer] Create an image for the episode and upload it to [image folder](https://github.com/streamnative/tgip/tree/master/image).

-- [ ] () Publish an episode announcement with the following information to the following platforms.
+- [ ] [Coordinator] Publish an episode announcement with the following information to the following platforms.

   - Information: